 Let’s see how I make it..

-Put in a blender with sugar, cardamom, saffron and milk.
+- Put in a blender with sugar, cardamom, saffron and milk and ½ cup water.

-Thickness of Aam Rass can be adjusted as per your liking.
-We like it thick if you want it thinner add little more milk.
-Take care not to make it very thin.
+- Consistency of Aamras can be adjusted as per your liking.
+We like it thick if you want it thinner add little more milk/water.
+Take care not to make it very thin or watery.

 - Take out in a container or serving bowl, chill for a couple of hrs before serving.